bufbuild-ru/docs/blog/grpc-microservice-with-connect/index.md

 These will allow us to log user state machine transitions, get individual transitions, and check if the service is up and running (either manually or with readiness probes in k8s).
 This set of RPCs is really just a starting point.
 As we built out analytics features for users we will start to expose RPCs that support those use cases.
 Additionally, we will be forced to think about what RPCs exist in the service definition vs. in the gateway, which is also a gRPC-powered service.

 Below is a first stab at defining the RPCs and their requests/response types.
-One Dopt-specific detail—our machines are versioned, so the state transitions we log will be something like a (user, block, version, transition) tuple.
+One Dopt-specific detail — our machines are versioned, so the state transitions we log will be something like a (user, block, version, transition) tuple.

 ```protobuf
 syntax = "proto3";